Touring Shows & Field Trips

 Do you have funding for buses to the Puppet Theater?

-Thunderbird Charities awarded a grant for school bus reimbursement for Title One Schools and Head Start programs to the Great Arizona Puppet Theater.
-This is capped at $3/child.
-Call the theater to see if funds are still available.
+We usually receive bus funding for Title 1 schools but this is allocated on a year-by-year basis.
+This is capped at $2/child.
+Please call the theater to see if funds are available.
 If your field trip is approved for school bus reimbursement, have your transportation office invoice the Great Arizona Puppet Theater for payment.

 Is the theater suitable for Special Needs groups?Child and Adult Special Needs programs are welcomed visitors to the theater.
 We have ramps, flexible seating, an accessible restroom and special rates and terms for Special Needs groups.
 With two weeks notice we can provide an ASL interpreter, or we can accommodate your interpreter.
 Call the theater to discuss your group's needs.